isomerpages/moe-yummybuddies/_games/Web Games/Guess The Yummy Buddies.md

 description: ""
 third_nav_title: Web Games
 ---
-Can you choose the correct Yummy Buddy?
+Is Bouncy a triangle?
+Or a square?
+Look closely at their shapes and choose the correct Yummy Buddy!
-Select carefully and see if you’ve made the right choice!

-When you guess correctly, each Yummy Buddy shares a meaningful tip to help you stay safe and smart online.
+Each character has something meaningful to share about staying safe and smart online.

-Ready to learn from your favourite Yummy Buddies?
-Let’s start guessing!
+Just like shapes fit together to make a picture, smart choices fit together to build good online habits.

 ![](/images/Games/Guess_Buddies.png)